marius311/cosmoslik/README.md

         # return negative log-likelihood here
 ```

-This script is like the "ini" file other similar tools use to define a particular chain, but is of course much more flexible because its just Python code which can do arbitrarily complex things.
+This script is like the "ini" file other similar tools use to define a particular chain, but is much more flexible because its just Python code which can do arbitrarily complex things.

 Lets code up a simple example likelihood that samples a 2D unit Gaussian.
 In the initialization section we define the parameters to be sampled by the MCMC chain, and in the likelihood section we use these parameters to return a likelihood (by convention CosmoSlik wants the negative log-likelihood).
 Finally, we set which MCMC sampler to use.
 The new script looks like this: